mshojaei77/v2rayAuto/README.md

 | SOCKS5                       | [SOCKS5 Configuration](https://raw.githubusercontent.com/mshojaei77/v2rayAuto/main/socks5) | SOCKS5 is a widely used proxy protocol.
 Review SOCKS5 documentation for proper implementation.        |
 | ShadowsocksR (SSR)          | [SSR Configuration](https://raw.githubusercontent.com/mshojaei77/v2rayAuto/main/ssr) | SSR is an enhanced version of Shadowsocks.
 Refer to SSR documentation for detailed setup instructions. |

+⚠  **Some Subscription links may contain large amounts of Configurations, and may cause errors and overload.**

 ## GUI Clients
 - Windows